jlobatop/GA-CFD-MO/README.rst

 cavity-mesh
 ============

 Mesh generator of a cavity inside a freestream flow with a high level of customization but keeping in mind one objective: maintain the aspect ratio with a value of 1 in the vast majority of the cells that are far from the boundary layer.
-Basic inputs are the dimensions of the case, having three horizontal dimensions (freestream *before the cavity*, *horizontal length of the cavity*, freestream *after the cavity*) and two vertical ones (*cavity height* and *freestream* height), number of horizontal cells in the cavity and grading (boundary layer expansion ratio factor) of the most-left wall and lower wall of the cavity.
-There are additional inputs to the case that may also be varied: z-direction components (z1 and z2) and percentage of the chord and cells for the cavity block (cCx1, cCx2, cCx3, cCy1, cCy2, cCy3, cNx1, cNx2, cNx3, cNy1, cNy2, cNy3).
+Basic inputs are the dimensions of the case, having three horizontal dimensions (freestream *beforeCavity* **bC**, horizontal *cavityLength* **cL**, freestream *afterCavity* **aC**) and two vertical ones (*cavityHeight* **cH** and *freestream* height **f**), number of horizontal cells in the cavity (*N*) and grading (boundary layer expansion ratio factor) of the most-left wall and lower wall of the cavity (*g12* and *g21*).
+There are additional inputs to the case that may also be varied: z-direction components (z1 and z2) and percentage of the chord and cells for each percentage in the cavity block (cCx1, cCx2, cCx3, cCy1, cCy2, cCy3, cNx1, cNx2, cNx3, cNy1, cNy2, cNy3).
 Custom gradings for all the other walls are also additional inputs, but if not specified they will be computed automatically depending on the ones fixed for the other directions.

-The inputs are shown in the next figure:
+The inputs are shown in the next figure, having red for the mandatory inputs, blue for the additional ones and black for the ones that will be computed (unless otherwise specified):

 .. image:: https://raw.githubusercontent.com/jlobatop/GA-CFD-MO/master/docs/cavity-mesh/input.png
 	:alt: inputValues